alexi.sh

 How to test your real exposure: DNS leaks, WebRTC STUN reveals, IPv6 fallback.
 Reproducible protocol for tech-aware users.

 A VPN changes your exit IP.
-It does not, by default, seal every path through which your real identity leaks.
-DNS queries, WebRTC peer discovery, and IPv6 packets each represent distinct channels that bypass or pre-date typical VPN configurations.
-This guide provides a reproducible testing protocol and the technical background to understand what each leak type exposes and how to close each gap.
+By default, it does not seal every path through which your real identity leaks.
+DNS queries, WebRTC peer discovery, and IPv6 packets are three distinct channels.
+Each one bypasses or pre-dates typical VPN setups.
+This guide gives you a reproducible testing protocol.
+It also covers the technical background, so you understand what each leak type exposes and how to close each gap.

 1. Why network leaks persist in 2026

-Three threat actors concentrate most of the practical risk for users who use a VPN specifically to preserve their privacy:
+Three threat actors hold most of the real risk.
+They matter for users who run a VPN mainly to protect their privacy:

 ISP-level surveillance.
-Your ISP can observe your DNS queries at their recursive resolver unless you route DNS inside the VPN tunnel.
-On residential connections, this means they see a log of every hostname you access.
-In jurisdictions with data retention laws (EU Directive 2006/24 successors, UK IPA 2016, Australia TSSR), ISPs store this data for months to years.
-A DNS leak re-enables this capability for the entire session.
+Your ISP can watch your DNS queries at their recursive resolver.
+They can do this unless you route DNS inside the VPN tunnel.
+On residential connections, they see a log of every hostname you access.
+Some places have data retention laws (EU Directive 2006/24 successors, UK IPA 2016, Australia TSSR).
+There, ISPs store this data for months to years.
+A DNS leak hands them this ability for the entire session.

 Public Wi-Fi and captive portals.
-Managed Wi-Fi at hotels, airports, and coworking spaces regularly intercepts traffic before VPN negotiation completes.
-DHCP assigns a gateway address, and until the VPN tunnel is up, all traffic — including DNS and WebRTC — flows over the captive network.
-Some captive portals actively block VPN protocols to prevent bypass, forcing reconnection attempts that create repeated exposure windows.
+Managed Wi-Fi at hotels, airports, and coworking spaces often intercepts traffic before VPN negotiation completes.
+DHCP assigns a gateway address.
+Until the VPN tunnel is up, all traffic flows over the captive network.
+That includes DNS and WebRTC.
+Some captive portals actively block VPN protocols to stop bypass.
+This forces reconnection attempts, which create repeated exposure windows.

 In-browser tracking at scale.
-Analytics and advertising scripts that load on ordinary commercial websites can execute WebRTC code to gather IP candidates without requesting any permissions.
-In 2026, at least 340 of the top 10,000 websites by Alexa rank load at least one third-party script that probes RTCPeerConnection.
-For users under a VPN, this exposes the local network address and sometimes the public address assigned by the ISP — data that can correlate to a household-level identity even without the exit IP.
+Analytics and advertising scripts load on ordinary commercial websites.
+They can run WebRTC code to gather IP candidates, and they ask for no permissions.
+In 2026, at least 340 of the top 10,000 websites by Alexa rank load such a third-party script.
+Each one probes RTCPeerConnection.
+For users under a VPN, this exposes the local network address.
+Sometimes it also exposes the public address the ISP assigned.
+That data can tie back to a household-level identity, even without the exit IP.

-DNS resolution follows a priority order defined by the operating system.
+DNS resolution follows a priority order set by the operating system.
 On Linux, /etc/nsswitch.conf and /etc/resolv.conf govern this.
-On Windows, the DNS client queries each adapter's configured resolver in order, using NRPT (Name Resolution Policy Table) rules for domain-specific overrides.
-On macOS, the resolver configuration in /etc/resolver/ and scutil --dns output determine behavior.
+On Windows, the DNS client queries each adapter's configured resolver in order.
+It uses NRPT (Name Resolution Policy Table) rules for domain-specific overrides.
+On macOS, the resolver config in /etc/resolver/ and the scutil --dns output set the behavior.

 A VPN client that correctly prevents DNS leaks must override all of these paths.
 The common failure modes are:

 Browser DoH bypass.
-Chrome and Firefox implement DNS-over-HTTPS (RFC 8484) independently of the operating system.
-If the browser's built-in DoH is enabled and pointed at a public resolver (Cloudflare 1.1.1.1, Google 8.8.8.8), those queries bypass the VPN DNS entirely and go directly over HTTPS to the external resolver.
-The resulting resolution happens outside the VPN tunnel, though the HTTPS connection is itself encrypted.
+Chrome and Firefox implement DNS-over-HTTPS (RFC 8484) on their own, apart from the operating system.
+Say the browser's built-in DoH is on and pointed at a public resolver (Cloudflare 1.1.1.1, Google 8.8.8.8).
+Those queries skip the VPN DNS entirely and go straight over HTTPS to the external resolver.
+The resolution then happens outside the VPN tunnel, though the HTTPS connection is itself encrypted.

 DNS prefetch and speculative resolution.
-Browsers send speculative DNS queries for links on the current page before the user navigates.
+Browsers send speculative DNS queries for links on the current page, before the user navigates.
 These use the browser's DNS stack, which may invoke DoH or the system resolver.
-Extensions that disable <link rel="dns-prefetch"> tags reduce this surface but do not eliminate background resolution entirely.
+Extensions that disable <link rel="dns-prefetch"> tags shrink this surface.
+But they do not stop background resolution entirely.

 Testing DNS leaks:

-Protocol distinction matters: plain UDP/53 queries are unencrypted and interceptable at any network hop.
-DNS-over-TLS (RFC 7858) encrypts queries to the resolver but the resolver still sees all queries in plain text.
-DNS-over-HTTPS (RFC 8484) wraps queries in HTTPS, making them look like regular web traffic and resisting interception at intermediate network nodes.
-Neither DoT nor DoH prevents the resolver itself from logging queries.
+Protocol distinction matters: plain UDP/53 queries are unencrypted.
+Anyone can intercept them at any network hop.
+DNS-over-TLS (RFC 7858) encrypts queries to the resolver, but the resolver still sees all queries in plain text.
+DNS-over-HTTPS (RFC 8484) wraps queries in HTTPS.
+This makes them look like regular web traffic and resists interception at intermediate network nodes.
+Neither DoT nor DoH stops the resolver itself from logging queries.

 For a deep technical comparison of DoH implementations across browsers and operating systems, see our DNS-over-HTTPS implementations 2026 analysis.

-WebRTC (Web Real-Time Communication) is a browser API enabling peer-to-peer audio, video, and data channels.
-The connection establishment process uses ICE (Interactive Connectivity Establishment), which in turn uses the STUN protocol defined in RFC 5389.
+WebRTC (Web Real-Time Communication) is a browser API.
+It enables peer-to-peer audio, video, and data channels.
+To set up the connection, it uses ICE (Interactive Connectivity Establishment).
+ICE in turn uses the STUN protocol defined in RFC 5389.

 How STUN exposes IP addresses:

-When a browser creates an RTCPeerConnection, it begins gathering ICE candidates — a list of network addresses through which it can receive peer connections.
+When a browser creates an RTCPeerConnection, it starts gathering ICE candidates.
+These are a list of network addresses through which it can receive peer connections.
 The gathering process involves:

 1. Host candidates: local interface IP addresses (LAN IPs, loopback) collected directly from the OS network stack.